vishalmaurya850/vishalmaurya850/README.md

 - 👨‍💻 All of my links are available at [Linktree](http://linktr.ee/Vishal_Maurya)

-- 💬 Ask me about **Data Science, Tableau, Power BI, Rust, R, JAVA**
+- 💬 Ask me about **Data Science, Tableau, Power BI, Rust, R, JAVA, Python**

 - 📫 How to reach me **vishalmaurya850@gmail.com**